- Freshmen Students

 - Official transcript(s) from every institution attended—even if no credit was earned, a transcript is required.

-- Official high school transcript is required if you have less than 24 transferable hours*, or if you graduated from high school after January 1, 2005 (this is a federal requirement).
+- Official high school transcript is required if you have less than 24 transferable hours*, or if you graduated from high school within the past five years.
+(This is a federal requirement).

 - Recommendation letter from someone familiar with your academic background.